 Learners want learning that fits their schedule and skills.
 But teams are often based in different time zones, share a range of competencies, and have different roles or responsibilities.
 Each learner wants the flexibility to set their own pace.

 A blended learning course has a balance of synchronous and asynchronous training content.
-In other words, you can include a live workshop or group discussion as a component in your training material, which brings team members together in a synchronous learning environment.
+In other words, you can include a live workshop or group discussion as a component in your employee training material, which brings team members together in a synchronous learning environment.

 If synchronous learning is a challenge for your company, use your learning management system to facilitate an asynchronous discussion that allows employees to weigh in on the new knowledge they gained.
 In essence, a discussion forum enables people to ask questions, offer feedback, and upvote answers by peers that they found helpful.
 It gives employees a voice rather than passively receiving information.